-4. We support better regulation of the financial and banking system, such as the derivatives market and predatory lending, and the establishment of a Washington State owned bank.
+- We support strong regulation of financial and banking systems, the derivatives market and predatory lending, and the establishment of a Washington State owned bank.

 X. Constitutional Law

-2. We support strict control over the ownership and use of firearms and other weapons.
+- We believe in the Constitution as a living document, strict separation of church and state, and strict control over the ownership and use of firearms and other weapons.